grimy86/lowlevelnotes/docs/Reverse_Engineering/Dynamic_debugging.md

 To open a file in the debugger, we can navigate to File > Open and open our desired file.
 We are currently seeing the CPU tab in the interface.

->[!NOTE]
+!!! warning
-> Please note that we must use x32dbg for 32-bit samples and x64dbg for 64-bit samples.
+    Please note that we must use x32dbg for 32-bit samples and x64dbg for 64-bit samples.

 ![x64dbg CPU inteface](/Reverse_Engineering/Images/x64dbgCPU.png)

 As we can see in the bottom left corner, the execution of the program is paused because a `System breakpoint` has been reached.
 We can control whether to execute one instruction at a time or the whole program.
 But before that, let's take a look at the screenshot above.
 Here, we can see Disassembly in the middle pane, with the Instruction pointer pointing to the next instruction executed if we start the program.
 In the right pane, we can see the registers and their values.
 We can note that the value in EIP is the address EIP is pointing to in the disassembly pane.
 Similarly, on the bottom pane, we can see the stack view (right), the dump view (left), and the timer showing the time we spent debugging the sample (right corner).

-[!NOTE]
+!!! warning
-> x32-x64dbg is programmed to break execution on [TLS callbacks](https://hex-rays.com/blog/tls-callbacks)
+    x32-x64dbg is programmed to break execution on [TLS callbacks](https://hex-rays.com/blog/tls-callbacks)

->
-> We can set where to put automatic breakpoints on a program by going to the Options > Preferences menu.
+    We can set where to put automatic breakpoints on a program by going to the Options > Preferences menu.

 Let's look at some of the other tabs.
 The breakpoints tab shows the current status of breakpoints.
 Breakpoints are points where the execution of the program is paused for the analyst to analyze the registers and memory.
 A breakpoint on a specific instruction can be enabled by clicking the dot in front of that instruction in the CPU tab.

-The Memory Map shows the memory of the program.
+- The Memory Map shows the memory of the program.

-We can also take a look the Call stack of the program.
+- We can also take a look the Call stack of the program.

-The threads running in the program are shown in the threads tab.
+- The threads running in the program are shown in the threads tab.

-Any handles to files, processes, or other resources the process accesses are shown in the handles tab.
+- Any handles to files, processes, or other resources the process accesses are shown in the handles tab.